 King's College, established by Act of Legislature, in 1789, was founded at Windsor in 1790, and in 1802 a Royal Charter was granted by King George III in which the College is referred to as "the Mother of an University for the education and instruction of youth and students in Arts and Faculties to continue forever and to be called KING'S COLLEGE."
 It was the first University established in what is now Canada.
 The first President of the College, Dr. William Cochran, came from King's College, New York, which afterwards changed its name to Columbia, and two other King's Colleges, one at Fredericton and the other at Toronto, were subsequently founded; but King's College, Nova Scotia, is the only one which has survived.
-It has passed through many vicissitudes during the 149 years of its existence, and amongst its Alumni are many famous men who have won honourable distinction in Church and State.
-The burning of the old College residence at Windsor, February 5th, 1920, raised afresh the scheme of University Federation for the Maritime Provinces, which had long found favour among the patrons of higher education; and a generous offer from the Carnegie Corporation to give a sufficient sum to provide for the Arts course, if the College would move to Halifax and erect buildings there, seemed to the Governors an opportunity which they ought not to let pass.
-In 1923 a basis of association was agreed upon, and the beautiful property on the North West Arm, known as University Hall, was leased from Dalhousie University as a temporary residence for students, the College moved from Windsor to Halifax, and the internal life of the College has gone on on exactly the same lines as in former years.
-In 1930 King's established herself permanently in Halifax in commodious new buildings erected on a site deeded to King's by Dalhousie University.
+It has passed through many vicissitudes during the 148 years of its existence, and amongst its Alumni are many famous men who have won honourable distinction in Church and State.
+The burning of the old College residence at Windsor, February 5th, 1920, raised afresh the scheme of University Federation for the Maritime Provinces, which had long found favour among the patrons of higher education; and a generous offer from the Carnegie Corporation to give a sufficient sum to provide for the Arts course, if the College would move to Halifax and erect buildings there, seemed to the Governors an opportunity which they ought not to let pass A basis of association was agreed upon.
+In 1923 the beautiful property on the North West Arm, known as University Hall, was leased from Dalhousie University as a temporary residence for students, the College moved from Windsor to Halifax, and the internal life of the College has gone on on exactly the same lines as in former years.
+In 1926 a successful campaign for funds enabled King's to establish herself permanently in Halifax in association with Dalhousie University.
+Through the generous financial support of the Alumni and friends of the College, commodious new buildings have been erected on a site deeded to King's by Dalhousie University.
 The session of 1930-31 opened in the new home of King's College, which provides residences for men and women students, under supervision of members of the staff, a President's house, administration offices, library, lecture rooms, dining hall, a chapel, and a large recreation hall.
 The buildings are of stone, of fire resistant construction, and modern in every respect, and are within a few minutes walk of the Dalhousie University buildings.

-Students of Dalhousie have the privilege of attending lectures in Arts by the King's professors, and students at King's have the privilege of attending the lectures of the professors of Dalhousie.
+The association has been found to work with complete harmony.
+Students of Dalhousie have the privilege of attending lectures in Arts by the King's professors, and students at King's have the privilege of attending the lectures of the professors of Dalhousie

 This means that instead of a staff of ten there is a staff of forty or more to supply the requirements of students in Arts and Science.
 Those students who enrol at King's enjoy the same facilities as those registered at Dalhousie; while they have at the same time the educative and humanizing influence of a residential College with the traditions of more than a century and a third behind it.